 Cover letters are one of those places in the job search where the old school way of doing things has been slow to give way, and very few people receive any benefit (or additional interview invites) from spending the time to create one.
 In previous blogs, Boly:Welch has advocated for eschewing the use of cover letters based on the argument that they are typically ignored by hiring managers and recruiters.
-Today, we’re going to complicate the conversation a little bit, and continue the theme from last week’s blog that the importance of a cover letter really just depends on context and that the job search is a highly individualized beast.
+We’re going to complicate the conversation a little bit, and continue the theme that the importance of a cover letter really depends on context and that the job search is a highly individualized beast.

 Q: Should I Have a Cover Letter at All?

 It’s true that many recruiters and hiring managers ignore cover letters completely.
-An informal office poll had four ‘always look at them,’ eight ‘maybes,’ and three ‘almost never’:
+An informal office poll had a variety of responses:

 “I always look at them, but after the resume.
-Not first – if the resume is a pass, I don’t go to the cover letter.”
+If the resume is a pass, I don’t go to the cover letter.”

 “If it’s a standard generic letter with some CRTL+H replacing names, it tells me the candidate doesn’t understand the job search.
 They think it’s just something they have to do.
 Definitely doesn’t help with a first impression.”